 Most of the teaching activities are studio-based.
 This means that you get the benefit of tutorial support and guidance at the point when you need it most – when you are developing project work.

-You will have three or four meetings each year to talk about your personal development planning with two members of staff, where you will be given formal feedback on your work and guidance on your future direction.
+You will have three or four meetings each year to talk about your personal development planning with your personal tutor, where you will be given formal feedback on your work and guidance on your future direction.

 At each Level you are given a personal tutor who oversees your academic development.
 At Level 4 your personal tutor will be your main point of contact for your induction, teaching sessions and any academic or personal matters.
 As you progress through the course the allocated personal tutor often changes to reflect your career aspirations.
 They will play a significant role in your professional development.